Nisbo/another_mvg/README.md

 >
 > **It is only for private use (due to MVG rules, see bottom of this page).**

 ![grafik](https://github.com/Nisbo/another_mvg/assets/26260572/43d7621f-3dc9-4c3e-be57-cecf41bb517a)

+More screenshots at the bottom of this document.

 # Installation
 * Copy the ```another_mvg``` folder from the ```config/custom_components/``` folder to your ```config/custom_components/``` folder.